September 29 through October 2, 2022

-The Lauritzen Gardens Antiques Show’s fifteenth year is heralding in a fresh look of renowned experts in antiques, gardening, and various fields of design and art to Omaha.
-The show’s three days are filled with educational experiences and of course fabulous and affordable shopping opportunities.
-Under the leadership of our honorary chairmen Cindy Bay and Mary Seina the show has grown in stature to become one of the region’s most anticipated events.
+The Lauritzen Gardens Antiques Show is a one-of-a-kind cultural event.
+The show’s four days bring high quality antique exhibitors, renowned designers and educational opportunities to Omaha.
+Under the leadership of our founding chairs, Cindy Bay and Mary Seina, the show has grown in stature to become one of the region’s most anticipated events and unique experiences.

-- The show has captured the imagination of more than 65,000 people and has grown to provide the garden with an important and steady source of revenue, netting more than $6.1 million in just fourteen years.
+- The show has captured the imagination of more than 75,000 people and has grown to provide the garden with an important and steady source of revenue, netting more than $9.7 million in just eighteen years.

 - The show offers a one-of-a-kind collector’s experience not found elsewhere in the region.
 Showcasing more than 30 exhibitor booths, the show represents both international and domestic dealers with beautiful and affordable examples of museum quality antiques.

-- Educational opportunities throughout the weekend include: free daily Antique Academy sessions, an ASID accredited design class, and a Sunday cooking demonstration with a local chef.
+- Educational opportunities throughout the weekend include: free Antiques & Design Academy sessions, designer walks, and an ASID accredited design class.

-- Past luncheon lecturers include: Jeffrey Bilhuber, Alessandra Branca, Martyn Laurence Bullard, Lady Henrietta Spencer-Churchill, Shane Connolly, Barry Dixon, Sophie Donelson, Charles Faudree, Alexa Hampton, India Hicks, Alex Hitz, Kathryn Ireland, Thomas Jayne, The Keno Brothers, Mary McDonald, Judith Miller, Charlotte Moss, Suzanne Rheinstein, Markham Roberts, Carolyne Roehm, Mark D. Sikes, P. Allen Smith, Jay Strongwater, Carleton Varney and Bunny Williams.
+- Past luncheon lecturers include: Jeffrey Bilhuber, Alessandra Branca, Martyn Laurence Bullard, Nina Campbell, Lady Henrietta Spencer-Churchill, Shane Connolly, Timothy Corrigan, Barry Dixon, Sophie Donelson, Lawrence Fairchild, Charles Faudree, Alexa Hampton, India Hicks, Alex Hitz, Kathryn Ireland, Thomas Jayne, The Keno Brothers, Cathy Kincaid, Mary McDonald, Judith Miller, Charlotte Moss, Miles Redd, Suzanne Rheinstein, Markham Roberts, Carolyne Roehm, Sam Sifton, Mark D. Sikes, P. Allen Smith, Steven Stolman, Jay Strongwater, Christian Tortu, Carleton Varney and Bunny Williams.